Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 What is the European Union (EU) doing to combat money laundering?

 There are a number of AML directives across EU member states aimed at combating money laundering.
-Most recently, the 6th Directive (6AMLD) increased the definition of offenses and the severity of punishments.
-It also heightened criminal liability, making aiding and abetting in money laundering a crime.
+Most recently, the 6th Anti-Money Laundering Directive (AMLD6) increased the definition of offenses and the severity of punishments.
+It also heightened criminal liability, making aiding and abetting money laundering a crime.

-According to the European Commission, the EU’s Anti-Money Laundering Authority (AMLA) should also be established by 2023 and begin its duties by 2024.
-This organization will be responsible for coordinating with AML authorities, directly supervising specific financial institutions with high-risk rates, and promoting cooperation between national information agencies to facilitate the flow of AML information.
+In December 2023, the EU reached a provisional agreement to create the Anti-Money Laundering Authority (AMLA), which began initial discussions in 2021.
+This agency will be responsible for coordinating with AML authorities, directly supervising specific financial institutions with high risk ratings, and promoting cooperation between national information agencies to facilitate the flow of AML information.

-It is also introducing a new regulation that harmonizes all AML rules across the EU into a single, unified set.
-Cash transactions will also be limited across the EU to 10,000 Euros.
+The EU AMLA will also harmonize all AML rules across the EU into a single, unified set.
+Cash transactions will also be limited across the EU to 10,000 euros.

 Many individual European countries also have their own AML laws.